admiyo/keystone-specs/README.rst

 ==================================
-OpenStack Nova Specifications
+OpenStack Keystone Specifications
 ==================================

-This git repository is used to hold approved design specifications for additions to the Nova project.
+This git repository is used to hold approved design specifications for additions to the Keystone project.
 Reviews of the specs are done in gerrit, using a similar workflow to how we review and merge changes to the code itself.

 The layout of this repository is::